Skip to main content

 What Can You Do With a Graduate Degree in Psychology?

-A master's degree in psychology can deepen your understanding of research methods, cognitive psychology, social psychology and personality, learning theory and ethical practice while focusing on the real-world application of psychological research.
+A master's degree in psychology can improve your understanding of research methods, cognitive psychology, social psychology and personality, learning theory and ethical practice with an emphasis on the real-world application of psychological research.

 Here are some concentrations you can specialize in as part of a master’s in psychology program and the types of jobs associated with each degree.
 These concentrations can position you well to pursue doctoral-level coursework and seek employment in several fields.